acordonez/predictability/README.md

 These scripts were written and run on the NCAR Yellowstone and Cheyenne computers / Geyser cluster.

-For questions and comments, please contact Ana Ordonez at ordonana@uw.edu
+For questions and comments, please contact Ana Ordonez at anaordonez@comcast.net